hackolade/docs/Studio/v5x.md

 # v5.x

-New features in v5.0.3 \[04-Jun-2021\]
+New features in v5.0.3 \[07-Jun-2021\]

 \- Avro: added ability to forward- and reverse-engineer with Azure Schema Registry for EventHub

-\- Properties Pane: added automatic scroll to focus on relationship selected in Object Browser
+\- JanusGraph: added support with new plugin, including forward-engineering of schema and sample graph via Gremlin script, plus traditional reverse-engineering

+\- Lineage: added tracking of Foreign Key relationships during denormalization

+\- Cassandra: added filtering of invalid clustering keys during forward-engineering

+\- Delta Lake: added retrieval of table BLOOMFILTER INDEX options and NOT NULL columns during reverse-engineering

+\- JSON Schema draft conversion of Sample property in draft-04 to Examples in older drafts, and vice-versa

+\- MongoDB pipeline views: use technical names when present

 &nbsp;